IBM-Automation-SPGI/Event-Automation-PoT/3/index.md

-7. Back within EP: the first tab, _Cluster Connection_, needs additional information to configure the node.
+7. Back within EP: the first step, _Cluster Connection_, needs additional information to configure the node.

     *   Paste the full address copied in Step 6 into the **Server** field